It is true that mLearning is not eLearning on a mobile device.

 Apple’s Reminders app on iOS is capable of telling you to water the garden when you get back home or to reboot the servers when you get to work because it knows where you live and where you work (provided you’ve told it that information ahead of time).
-Entering and exiting geofenced areas could trigger a near infinite number of workflows, announcements and information delivery.
+Entering and exiting geofenced areas could trigger a nearly infinite number of workflows, announcements and information delivery.

 The required APIs for creating geofences are available to be used in most major platforms, with Android’s LocationManager and iOS’s CoreLocation fitting the bill nicely.
 Mobile Web browsers are also capable of discerning the user’s location, so it is not confined to just apps.

 Check out a couple tutorials on this if you are interested:

-With advent of Siri and the coming rise of personal digital assistants, this type of just-in-time information is only going to increase.
+With the advent of Siri and the coming rise of personal digital assistants, this type of just-in-time information is only going to increase.

 Take Advantage of “Just for Me”